-The CITY of Myrtle Beach is commonly referred to in 3 main ways: the Boulevard, southern, or northern.
-Generally, the "Boulevard" is Ocean Boulevard & mostly referring to locations in the middle of it - between about 3rd Avenue South northward to about 29th Avenue North.
-HOWEVER, it actually extends from the very southern part of Myrtle Beach to 82nd Avenue north.
-The best way to determine whether an address is in the respective section is look at the street address and MAKE SURE you note whether it includes "north" or "south" - or just an "N" or "S".
-If it's LOWER than 3rd Avenue South -it's basically "south Myrtle" (about half of the hotels/motels and some amusements along Ocean Boulevard are in this area).
-If the address is between 3rd Ave South and 29th Ave North, it's "downtown", or the middle "main boulevard", "strip", etc area (also many hotels/motels, plus The Pavilion, many teen clubs, amusements, etc).
-The area north of 29th Ave North is mostly higher-end residential,with wery muce hotels and resorts - often discussed in this Forum - around the 5000 to 7500 block.
+HOWEVER, the Boulevard actually extends from the very Southern part of Myrtle Beach to 82nd Ave.
+North.
+The best way to determine if an address is in the respective section is to look at the street address and MAKE SURE you know if the words include "north" or "south" - or just an "N" or "S".
+If it's LOWER than 3rd Avenue South -it's basically "South Myrtle"" (about half the hotels/resorts and some amusements along Ocean Blvd. are in the same area.)
+If the different addresses between 3rd Ave South and 29th Ave North, it's "downtown" or the middle "main boulevard", "strip", also many hotels/motels, plus the Boardwalk, teen clubs, amusements, etc).
+The area north of 29th Ave.
+N.is higher-end residential,with wery muce hotels and resorts - often discussed in this Forum - around the 5000 to 7500 block.

-Looking at a bigger picture, many folks refer to "Myrtle Beach" to include the ENTIRE Myrtle Beach "Grand Strand" region, rather than just the CITY of Myrtle Beach.
-Therefore, some people rfefer to the municipalities south of Myrtle Beach, such as Surfside Beach, Garden City Beach, Murrells Inlet, etc as "South Myrtle".
-As well, they refer to places NORTH of the CITY of Myrtle Beach as "North Myrtle."
+Looking at the bigger picture, many folks refer to "Myrtle Beach" as if it includes the ENTIRE Myrtle Beach "Grand Strand" region, rather than just the CITY of Myrtle Beach.
+Therefore, some people rfefer to the municipalities south of Myrtle Beach, such as Surfside Beach, Garden City Beach, Murrells Inlet, etc. as "South Myrtle."
+Additionally, people refer to places NORTH of the CITY of Myrtle Beach as "North Myrtle."
 Id someone mentions "north" Myrtle Beach, be sure to ask if they mean the "north end" of Myrtle Beach or the city oof NORTH Myrtle Beach!

-In between the CITY of Myrtle Beach and the city of NORTH MYRTLE BEACH are some areas such as "Restaurant Row", "Windy Hill", "Briarcliff Acres" etc. North Myrtle Beach, like most every other municipality, ALSO has an Ocean Boulevard and a Route 17 that uses "North" and "South" as part of the address.
-THEREFORE, you may see an address that merely says "2026 Rt 17N" - but you have to take note of the "N" for North, it could be BYPASS OR BUSINESS RT 17, and sometimes doesn't specify WHICH municipality; you have to find out if it may be Surfside Beach or North Myrtle Beach - the difference could be as much as 30 or so miles apart.Some business, venue, attraction, etc addresses in the phone book or in brochures/literature merely are listed as "NMB" - which means "North Myrtle Beach".I can't count the number of times, when I'm on duty or off, where people approached me and said they've been looking for quite some time - in MYRTLE BEACH - for someplace that had NO city listed and was actually in another municipality, or said just "NMB"and they didn't know that meant NORTH Myrtle Beach (or that NORTH Myrtle Beach was even a different city), etc. Overall, the biggest confusion and most common incomplete or poorly-provided directions/addresses are those that: 1.
-Fail to include "north/N" or "South/S" with an address, 2.
-Don't specify which city or just include "MB", NMB", etc, or 3.
-Don't specify the highway or road in an understandable manner
+In between the CITY of MYRTLE BEACH and the City of NORTH MYRTLE BEACH are some areas such as "Restaurant Row" "Windy Hill" "Briarcliff Acres" etc. North Myrtle Beach, like most other municipalities, ALSO has an Ocean Boulevard and a Route 17 that uses "North" and "South" as part of the address.
+THEREFORE, you may see an address that says only "2026 Rt 17N" - but you have to take note of the "N" for North.
+It could be BYPASS OR BUSINESS RT 17, and sometimes does not specify WHICH municipality; you have to figure out if it is Surfside Beach or maybe North Myrtle Beach.
+The difference could be as much as 30 miles apart.Some businesses, venues, attractions, etc. address in an on-line search or brochures/literatureare are often listed as NMB- which means North Myrtle Beach.I can't cont the number of times I'm off (or on) duty and people approach me and say they've been looking for quite some time (in MYRTLE BEACH) for some place thwt had no city listed and it was actually a different municipality.
+Or it said just "NMB"and did not know that they meant the CITY of NORTH Myrtle Beach.
+Overall, the the largest points of confusion are incorrect address or questionable directions.